 - Call students together as a whole group.

-- Make a list with your class of things they associate with Thanksgiving.
-Students will probably mention things like turkeys, pilgrims, Native Americans, and pumpkin pie.
+- Make a list with your class of food that reminds them of Thanksgiving.
+Students will probably mention things like turkeys, potatoes, corn, and pumpkin pie.

 - Once the list is complete, ask students to find pictures/drawings of any of these objects in the classroom.
 (They may point out holiday decorations, seasonal books, etc.)

 - Ask students if they have tried to draw any of these items themselves before.
 If they have, ask them about the process they used, what type of writing tool, etc.

 - Explain to students that today they will be tracing turkeys.
 In order to do that, they will need to be able to draw straight and curved lines.